We believe regionalization helps to:

 Need more information and assistance?

-If you are interested in learning more about how RCAP can help small utilities collaborate, please contact Sarah Buck, RCAP Director of Strategic Initiatives & Regional Collaboration: [email protected]; 978-894-4123.
+If you are interested in learning more about how RCAP can help small utilities collaborate, please contact Sarah Buck, RCAP Senior Director of Programs: [email protected]; 978-894-4123.